trevorzimmerman/trevorzimmerman.github.io/pages/university/cs7267-diabetic-retinopathy.md

 - The CNN is retrained 11 times: once on all classes and 10 times on combinations of 2 classes.
 - Predicted probabilities from each retraining are summed to produce a final probability matrix for classification.
 - Each sample is assigned the class with the highest total probability.
 - Misclassifications usually occur in smaller classes; the correct class is often the second-highest probability.
-- Output includes a detailed Excel file (`PredictionResults.xlsx`) when retraining is performed.

 ## Report